lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

 In the case of the item selection, the `index` is translated into the `id` of the item that will be displayed.
-The  `id` has been stored in the view model specifically for this purpose.
+The  `id` was stored in the view model specifically for this purpose.

 ### The Router Presenter's Role